wach128/cordova-plugin-health/README.md

 #### Android quirks

 - To check for installation of Google Fit, you will need to add `<package android:name="com.google.android.apps.fitness" />` under `queries` to AndroidManifest.xml via config.xml.
-See [this article](https://medium.com/androiddevelopers/package-visibility-in-android-11-cc857f221cd9) for info
+See [this article](https://medium.com/androiddevelopers/package-visibility-in-android-11-cc857f221cd9) for info.

 ### promptInstallFit() - Android only